A Doctor's Toolkit for Medical Malpractice Defense

 With every patient’s life in their hands, doctors have to be held to a high standard.
-But should we demand perfection out of our physicians?
+But should we demand perfection out of our health care providers?

 “There are certain requirements a plaintiff needs to meet before they sue a doctor or a hospital,” says medical malpractice defense attorney Lisa M. DeLeon.
 “The public policy reasons behind this are the state and the law recognize that doctors and hospitals have difficult jobs, and so anyone going after them must meet procedural and factual requirements.”